dataforgoodfr/quotaclimat/infrastructure/Readme.md

 ## The Stack
 In order to deploy the infrastructure we use `brew` and `npm` to install dependencies (`npm` not used now but will be used to pull secrets automatically from Vaultwarden - install it now!).
 These need to be installed before running setup.

-We deploy using `OpenTofu` (managed via `tofuenv`) and `Terragrunt` (managed via `tgswitch`). `make` is used as a wrapper for all commands, so it must also be installed before working with this repository.
+We deploy using `OpenTofu` and `Terragrunt`, both managed via `mise`. `make` is used as a wrapper for all commands, so it must also be installed before working with this repository.

 ## Project Structure

 ```
 insfrastructure/
-├── .opentofu-version          # OpenTofu version pin (read by tofuenv)
-├── .terragrunt-version        # Terragrunt version pin (read by tgswitch)
+├── mise.toml                  # OpenTofu and Terragrunt version pins (read by mise)
 ├── bin/
 │   ├── setup.sh               # Installs all dependencies
 │   └── terragrunt_wrapper.sh  # Sources .env / .env.secrets before running terragrunt